 - Better purchase planning — With more visibility into the business, manufacturers can improve forecasting and purchase planning.

 - Improved data management — Manufacturers collect massive amounts of data.
-With an MRP system, you can better manage and use that data to make more informed business decisions across the entire organization.
+With an MRP system, you can better manage and use that data to make more informed business decisions across the organization.

 It’s Not Always ERP vs. MRP: Top Reasons for Integrating

-Instead of thinking of ERP or MRP system, you might want to consider ERP and MRP systems.
+Instead of thinking of either an ERP or MRP system, you might want to consider ERP and MRP systems.
 There are many reasons for integrating MRP and ERP systems.
 Here are the top three reasons why you should consider it.

 Streamline Business Operations